hamler-lang/docs/guides/04_MoreTypesandPatternMatching.md

 ## Newtypes

-`newtype`s are used to distinguish two types which have have the same type of value but different units/meanings.
+`newtype`s are used to distinguish two types which have the same type of value but different units/meanings.

 For example: